NanaBediako96/Amalitech_Portfolio_Project/README.md

-# Amalitech_Portfolio_Project
-This is my first amalitech project about HTML and CSS.
+This is my first Amalitech Portfolio Project